bpt26/parsimony/README.md

 conda install usher
 ```

-For more details on these programs, please see [the wiki](https://usher-wiki.readthedocs.io/en/latest/index.html).
+For more details on these programs, please see [the corresponding wiki](https://usher-wiki.readthedocs.io/en/latest/index.html).